 3. Tercentenary Commission.
 Original 1930 publication by the Commonwealth of Massachusetts Tercentenary Commission, commemorating the 300th anniversary of the Massachusetts Bay Colony.
 (Submitted on May 27, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 27, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 898 times since then and 28 times this year.
+This page was last revised on April 27, 2020.
+It was originally submitted on May 27, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
+This page has been viewed 1,113 times since then and 71 times this year.
 Last updated on October 9, 2011, by Michael Tiernan of Danvers, Massachusetts.
-Photos: 1, 2. submitted on May 27, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2. submitted on May 27, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
+3, 4. submitted on April 26, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.